 It’s important to know the difference between PPC and PPM.
 PPM or pay-per-impression advertising is where you pay for the impressions you get, not the clicks.
 Display Ads, Video Ads, and Custom Ads are examples of PPM tools on Amazon, where you’re charged for every 1,000 impressions.

 So, in the list above, only the first two are examples of Amazon PPC.
-Sponsored Brands are only available to merchants who have signed up for Brand Registry, such as vendors, Launchpad and Handmade users, and private label sellers.
+Sponsored Brands are only available to merchants who have signed up for Amazon Brand Registry is a tool that ena… More, such as vendors, Launchpad and Handmade users, and This is what you call products manufactu… More sellers.
 By contrast, Sponsored Products are ads set up mostly by third-party sellers without a registered brand.
-That’s because when you have competitors (ie you’re not a private label seller), your ad will only run if you have the Buy Box.
+That’s because when you have competitors (ie you’re not a private label seller), your ad will only run if you have the This refers to the situation where a sel… More.

 Both types of Sponsored Ads are shown in the screen grab above.
 Notice the word Advertisement underlined in red on the Sponsored Brands banner.
 Also notice the word Sponsored in small print on the Sponsored Products ads.
 Unlike the banner, a Sponsored Products ad mingles with organic results and blends in with listings in the center of the screen.
 So, it’s great value for money.